-- Course sales pages: The main landing page for each course
+Sales pages: The main landing page for each course or coaching product

 Much like Teachabrand did, think of Teachable as an extension of your website and your business!
 In both teachabrand.com and courses.teachabrand.com, the navigation is customized to help customers go back and forth.
 While it’s definitely not necessary, depending on your audience, it can be a helpful guide.

 Go to Site > Navigation of your school admin